 The Master of Public Health (MPH) program at our Los Angeles campus is designed for working adults interested in making a difference in the health and wellness of others through the promotion of community and public health.
 The curriculum offers the knowledge and skills drawn from a variety of disciplines and is aligned with national public health education competency standards.

-To ensure graduates are well prepared for present and future public health roles and demands, the Master of Public Health Master's program offers the opportunity to build knowledge and skills through the completion of a comprehensive core of courses as well as having the ability to deepen an area of interest through the selection of courses from electives in three areas:
+To ensure students are well prepared for present and future public health roles and demands, the Master of Public Health degree program offers the opportunity to build knowledge and skills through the completion of a comprehensive core of courses as well as having the ability to deepen an area of interest through the selection of courses from electives in three areas:

 - Global Health,